 The objective of the study was to determine if there was evidence to support 1 type of exercise regimen.
 Exercise regimens reviewed include place and holds, early passive or true active.
 The inclusion criteria included anything published after the year 2000 and study outcomes measure had to include range of motion.

 The articles were grouped into three separate categories and these included

-- Early passive (which included Kleinert and Duran Protocols)
+- Early passive (which included Kleinert protocol and Duran Protocol flexor tendon repair)

-- Place and holds- includes isometric hold of the involved digit in flexion (Indiana protocol)
+- Place and holds- includes isometric hold of the involved digit in flexion (Indiana protocol flexor tendon repair)

 - True Active range of motion: those who initiated early active movement within the first week

 Of the 241 articles identified only 9 meet the inclusion criteria and only 8 were on adults.
 Of the eight, 4 compared early passive motion to place and holds.
 These studies yielded that places and hold had better results than passive range of motion protocols.